TikTok Make-Up Trends: Helpful or Harming?

 A subsection of TikTok that has - for the most part - maintained its innocence is the make-up community.
 Used mainly as a way of demonstrating their make-up capabilities and providing step-by-step tutorials for other users, #makeup has generated over 89 billion views.
 One new trend in particular is interesting, a little puzzling and - as is the same for every TikTok trend - has been transformed into something slightly more sinister.

 The no-make-up-make-up trend has been around for years, with countless tutorials teaching you how to achieve a perfectly subtle look.
+Before, people who are conscious of what they look like resolve their eye bag problems, such as puffiness and dark circles, using a dark eye circle treatment.
 However, popping up more and more frequently on apps such as TikTok and Instagram is a trend where the user attempts to highlight things considered to be natural flaws; things like under-eye bags.

 There are certainly some positives around what some are calling the ‘tired make-up’ trend: it’s something different and arguably non-conformist – perhaps a way of women refusing to adhere to conventional beauty standards.
 This trend could be a nod to some of the more grungy, alternative make-up looks of the ‘80s and ‘90s: heavy eyeliner and severe contouring to reveal naturally strong facial features.